Protein digestibility corrected amino acid score

 Protein digestibility-corrected amino acid score (PDCAAS) is a method of evaluating the quality of a protein based on both the amino acid requirements of humans and their ability to digest it.

-The PDCAAS rating was recommended by Food and Agriculture Organization of the United Nations/World Health Organization (FAO/WHO) the in 1989 (report published in 1991).
+The PDCAAS rating was recommended by the Food and Agriculture Organization of the United Nations/World Health Organization (FAO/WHO) in 1989 (report published in 1991).
 It was adopted by the US FDA in 1993 as "the preferred 'best'" method to determine protein quality.

 In 2013, FAO proposed changing to Digestible Indispensable Amino Acid Score.

 Background

 The PDCAAS value is different from measuring the quality of protein from the protein efficiency ratio (PER) and the biological value (BV) methods.
 The PER was based upon the amino acid requirements of growing rats, which differ significantly from those of humans.
 The PDCAAS allows evaluation of food protein quality based on the needs of humans as it measures the quality of a protein based on the amino acid requirements (adjusted for digestibility) of a 2- to 5-year-old child (considered the most nutritionally demanding age group).
 The BV method uses nitrogen absorption as a basis.
 However, it does not take into account certain factors influencing the digestion of the protein and is of limited use for application to human protein requirements because what is measured is maximal potential of quality and not a true estimate of quality at requirement level.
 Nevertheless, BV can be used to assess requirements of protein derived from foods with known quality differences and measure the proportion of absorbed nitrogen which is retained and presumably used for protein synthesis as an accurate indicator for protein measurement.

 The FDA gave two reasons for adopting the PDCAAS in 1993: 1) PDCAAS is based on human amino acid requirements, which makes it more appropriate for humans than a method based on the amino acid needs of animals.
 2) The Food and Agricultural Organization/World Health Organization (FAO/WHO) had previously recommended PDCAAS for regulatory purposes.